Hofled/Hofbot/README.md

 After you have those installed, open the project's folder and run the console command: `npm install` .
 This will install the required packages and compiling tools to start develop and run the bot.

+To run the bot, simply type out the command `npm start`.

 ## Twitch account
 A twitch account is required to run the bot over (www.twitch.tv).